abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 ## The Book List Page

-In react native there is no dynamic proxy generation, that's why we need to create BookAPI proxy manually under the `./src/api` folder.
+In react native there is no dynamic proxy generation, that's why we need to create the BookAPI proxy manually under the `./src/api` folder.

 ```js
 import api from "./API";